lammps/lammps/doc/src/reset_mol_ids.rst

 command.

 The *offset* keyword can be used to change the range of new molecule IDs assigned.
-If *Noffset* = 0 (the default) and the specified group is *all*, then new molecule IDs will be from 1 to N.  If *Noffset* = 0 and the group is not all, then new molecule IDs will be from M+1 to M+N, where M is the largest molecule ID for any atom not in the group.
+If *Noffset* = auto (the default) and the specified group is *all*, then new molecule IDs will be from 1 to N.  If *Noffset* = auto and the group is **not** all, then new molecule IDs will be from M+1 to M+N, where M is the largest molecule ID for any atom **not** in the group.
 This insures new molecule IDs do not collide with existing molecule IDs that are not changed by this command.

-If *Noffset* is set to a value greater than 0, then new molecule IDs will be from Noffset+1 to Noffset+N.  If the group is not all, it is up to you to insure the choice of *Noffset* does not produce collisions between existing and new molecule IDs.
+If *Noffset* is set to a number instead of 'auto', then new molecule IDs will be from Noffset+1 to Noffset+N.  If the group is not all, it is up to you to insure the choice of *Noffset* does not produce collisions between existing and new molecule IDs.

+The *singlezero* keyword turns on a special treatment for single atoms without bonds.
+Instead of assigning each atom a different molecule ID those atoms will all be given the molecule ID 0.
+This can be useful when the molecule ID is used to group atoms where atoms with a molecule ID of 0 will be considered as individual atoms; for example when using :doc:`fix rigid <fix_rigid>` with the *molecule* option.

 .. note::